kaidez/kaidez.com/_drafts/2013-11-11-wordpress-require.md

 ## The RIGHT Way To Load jQuery Into Wordress
 The JS files that WordPress contains, but doesn't load into a theme's HTML, are "registered" with WP, meaning that WP knows they exist.
 A registered file like jQuery comes into the HTML in one of two ways:

-1. a WordPress plugin that needs jQuery loads it in.
+1. a WordPress plugin that needs jQuery loads it in durin the plugin's install.
-2. a WordPress PHP function called ` wp_enqueue_script` loads it onto the page.
+2. a WordPress PHP function called `wp_enqueue_script` loads it onto the page.
 This needs to be hand-written and should be placed in a custom `functions.php` file in your child theme...read more about [wp_enqueue_script](http://codex.wordpress.org/Function_Reference/wp_enqueue_script "Read more about wp_enqueue_script") and [functions.php](http://codex.wordpress.org/Functions_File_Explained "Read more about functions.php")

 Once a registered file is loaded in like this, WordPress knows not to install it again.
 In other words, if a WordPress plugin loads jQuery UI into the HTML, subsequent plugins requiring jQueryUI won't install it and will just use the one already installed.